gildurao/flutter_workshop_isep/exercise1/README.md

 ## Goals

-Hopefully, by the end of this challenge you'll learn:
+Hopefully, by the end of this challenge you'll learn about:

 - ``TextStyle`` and its role for customizing the look of Text Widgets